-The estimated cost, net reduction in Expected Annual Damages (EADs) to the Courtland study area under existing conditions (without climate change adjustments), and the flood risk reduction payback period in years (excluding interest) associated with MAs 1, 2, 4, and 5 are summarized below.
-The cost for the recommended suite of relatively short-term MAs 1 through 4 is estimated at \$59 million (M) in 2020 dollars.
-If MA 5 (ring levee & FEMA) certification) is implemented in place of MA 4 (all-weather access road/flood-fight berm), the total estimated capital cost is \$75M in 2020 dollars.
-Of the four MAs, collectively implementing MAs 1 and 2 provides the largest incremental value to the community of Courtland and the larger study area.
-With the implementation of these MAs, the total net reduction in EAD for the Courtland study area is estimated at \$43M under existing conditions, and as high as \$91M under future conditions with climate change adjustments.
-Repairing just the FSRP critical site in RD 755 (MA 1A) provides the next largest incremental value to the community and the larger study area, with a total net reduction of nearly \$13M under existing conditions, and as high as \$22M under future conditions with climate change adjustments.
+Collectively implementing MAs 1 and 2 associated with repairing known DWR FSRP sites and erosion concerns provides the largest incremental reduction in EAD values to the community of Courtland and the larger study area.
+With the implementation of these MAs, the total net reduction in EAD for the Courtland study area is estimated at \$43M under existing conditions, and as high as \$91M under future conditions with climate change adjustments, resulting in a benefit-cost ratio of 29.1 under existing conditions.
+Repairing just the FSRP critical site in RD 755 (MA 1A) provides the largest incremental reduction in EAD values to the community and the larger study area, with a total net reduction of nearly \$13M under existing conditions, and as high as \$22M under future conditions with climate change adjustments.
 MAs 4 and 5 provide similar value to the Courtland study area with a total net reduction in EAD of around \$6M, and as high as \$13M under future conditions with climate change adjustments.

-Table ES-1: Estimated Cost, Net Reduction in EAD and Flood Risk Reduction Payback Period Associated with the Recommended Suite of Management Actions
+Table ES-1: Estimated Costs, Net Reductions in EAD Values, Flood Risk Reduction PaybackPeriods, and Benefit-Cost Ratios for Suite of Short-Term Management Actions Under ExistingConditions for Community of Courtland